shioyama/mobility/README.md

 <a href="#companies-using-mobility">Companies using Mobility</a> section below.

 Storage of translations is handled by customizable "backends" which encapsulate different storage strategies.
-The default, preferred way to store translations is to put them all in a set of two shared tables, but many alternatives are also supported, including [translatable columns](http://dejimata.com/2017/3/3/translating-with-mobility#strategy-1) and
+The default way to store translations is to put them all in a set of two shared tables, but many alternatives are also supported, including [translatable columns](http://dejimata.com/2017/3/3/translating-with-mobility#strategy-1) and